camunda/camunda-docs/docs/components/concepts/backups.md

 When you create a cluster in Camunda 8 SaaS, you must specify a region for that cluster.

-The data for that cluster will be located in that region, and by default, backups will also be located in that region.
+You also need to specify where the backups for that cluster will be located:

+* By default, the backups will be located in the same region as the cluster.
-For disaster recovery purpose, each Camunda region also comes with a secondary region in which backups are automatically replicated.
+* For disaster recovery reason, you can select a "dual region" backup location: backups will be automatically replicated in the secondary region, to give you better protection in case the primary region experiences disruption.

 ## Rate limits